awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/set-up-captions-in-outputs.md

 1. Determine where in your job to specify the captions\.
 This choice depends on the output captions format\.
 Consult the relevant topic below to look this up\.

-1. In the left pane of the **Create new job** page, choose the appropriate output from the list of outputs\.
+1. In the left pane of the **Create job** page, choose the appropriate output from the list of outputs\.

 1. Under **Encoding settings**, choose **Add caption**\.
 This displays a captions settings area under **Encoding settings**\.